 The “Spatial Monitoring and Reporting Tool” (SMART) is a technology platform designed to support the administration of PAs (Cronin et al. 2021) through the collection, management, assessment, and communication of PA data.
 SMART technology is distributed globally in more than 1,000 conservation sites by the time of the study.

 We developed a web-based questionnaire aimed at these PADMs SMART-users.
-First respondents were asked if their job roles and responsibilities matched the definition “a person directly responsible for managing SMART data in one or more PAs or a general manager or administrator of one or more PAs that uses SMART data”.
+First, respondents were asked if their job roles and responsibilities matched the definition “a person directly responsible for managing SMART data in one or more PAs or a general manager or administrator of one or more PAs that uses SMART data”.
 Respondents who did not identify as a PADM were considered outside our target population and excluded.
 Then, the survey had five sections.
 Section 1 assessed the perception of PADMs on the importance of WH in achieving conservation goals, the role of human and livestock pathogens in affecting WH, and the role of wildlife pathogens in affecting public and livestock health.
 Section 2 requested PADMs to rank the overall frequency of encounters with dead, sick, or injured wildlife in PAs and their documentation when found during patrols.
 Section 3, asked about the presence of domestic animals in the PA(s), the documentation of their health status, and the perceived threats of domestic animals to conservation goals.
 Likert scales were used to answer questions in Sections 1-3.
 Section 4 addressed health data storage practices when collected and Section 5 assessed the current state of SMART deployment in PAs.

 An introductory web page explained that the survey was voluntary, anonymous, aimed at PADMs, and that clicking the “Start the survey” button constituted consent.
 A tutorial was provided for the language-translation tool of this survey built on Google Forms (https://sites.google.com/wcs.org/smarttorecordwildlifehealth/home).
 The survey did not request any personal information or demographic characteristics and, consequently, it was exempt from full ethics review (ref #22-53 Wildlife Conservation Society Institutional Review Board).